 What or whom was your favorite class or professor?
 Why?

-What are you most proud of doing while at W&J?
+What are you going to miss the most about W&J?

 What advice would you give to incoming or prospective students?